rohdelab/cell-image-classification/README.md

 * Train InceptionV3 on image space by fine-tuning a pre-trained model (transfer learning): `python main.py --space image --model InceptionV3 --transfer-learning`

+**Reproduce Hela Results**

+We provide the data used for producing the Hela results as reported in the paper.
+The preprocessed data is  located in `data/hela_reproduce`.
+To reproduce the results, for example, using PLDA and wndchrm features, simple run `python main.py --dataset hela --space wndchrm --model PLDA --reproduce`.